hkvision/ipex-llm/python/friesian/DEVCATALOG_toolkit.md

 Building an end-to-end recommender system that meets production demands from scratch could be rather challenging.
 Intel® Recsys Toolkit, i.e. BigDL Friesian, can greatly help relieve the efforts of building distributed offline training and online serving pipelines.
-The recommendation solutions built with the toolkit are optimized on Intel® Xeon and could be directly deployed on large clusters to handle production big data.
+The recommendation solutions built with the toolkit are optimized on Intel® Xeon and could be directly deployed on existing large clusters to handle production big data.

 Highlights and benefits of Intel® Recsys Toolkit are as follows: